 Many modern-day routers support multiple network profiles with different login IDs and passwords.
 If you have an unlimited rural internet plan, setting up a separate guest network is an excellent security move as it means that fewer people have access to your primary Wi-Fi network password.
 Moreover, if the guest unknowingly has malware on their device, it won’t be transferred to your primary network.

-Enable MAC authentication
+Enable MAC authentication for secure broadband connection

 To ensure the all-round safety of your network, you can also enable MAC authentication, which allows only the registered devices to connect to your network while restricting the rest.
 Each user on your network gets a unique MAC address, which can be allowed network access if it is added to the set of addresses defined by the user.
 With MAC authentication enabled, unauthorized devices will not get access to your network resources, which adds an extra layer of security to your broadband connection.